-Here is an example of the Web Update Wizard in action, from adding it to your software application through to delivering an updated version to your customers.
+Here is an example of the Software Update Wizard in action, from adding it to your software application through to delivering an updated version to your customers.

-There are 2 ways of initiating a Web Update Wizard session.
+There are 2 ways of initiating a Software Update Wizard session.

-If you are using the wuw4.dll Windows Dynamic Link Library to launch updates, your need to reference the wuw4.dll file in your project or dynamically load it at run time.
+If you are using the wuw4.dll Windows Dynamic Link Library to launch updates, you need to reference the wuw4.dll file in your project or dynamically load it at run time.

-The wuwinstaller.exe package provided with the Web Update Wizard contains the files you need to redistribute to your users - see Deployment.
+The wuwinstaller.exe package provided with the Software Update Wizard contains the files you need to redistribute to your users - see Deployment.
+Wuw4.dll is normally installed into the Windows folder.

 In VB, declare a function prototype: